getsentry/sentry-php/UPGRADE-2.0.md

   }
   ```

-- The `$vars` argument of the `Client::captureException`, `Client::captureMessage` and
+- The `$vars` argument of the `Raven_Client::captureException`, `Raven_Client::captureMessage`
-  `Client::captureQuery` methods accepted some values that were setting additional data
+  and `Raven_Client::captureQuery` methods accepted some values that were
-  in the event like the tags or the user data.
+  setting additional data in the event like the tags or the user data.
   Some of them have changed name.

   Before: